SkyhookWireless/ibm-bluemix/README.md

           data={'wifiscan' : str(aps) }
           client.publishEvent("status", "json", data)

-  The code Pi client code is included in: "truefix-device" folder
+  The code Pi client code is included in: "skyhook-device" folder

-3. Obtain a location API key and URL from Skyhook (TruePosition) by emailing demo@trueposition.com.
-   TruePosition offers temporary demonstration keys and URLs at no charge.
+3. A Location API key and URL may be obtained from Skyhook by visiting https://my.skyhookwireless.com/, creating a user account and Precision Location project.
+Skyhook offers temporary demonstration keys and URLs at no charge.
 4. To locate your device based on the reported Wi-Fi scan events you must first configure your application to subscribe to device
   reported events including JSON formated Wi-Fi scans.
 Configure your application via the following steps:

    a.
 Use the API key assigned by Bluemix for the device (Raspberry Pi for example) to receive and send (or subscribe).
    b.
-Once your application has subscribed and received events with a JSON formated Wi-Fi scan from your device, use the TrueFix Location API to position the device.
-The API is based on the Python function available at: "truefix-app" folder.
+Once your application has subscribed and received events with a JSON formated Wi-Fi scan from your device, use the Skyhook Precision Location API to position the device.
+The API is based on the Python function available at: "skyhook-app" folder.
    c.
-To integrate the function in your application, it is necessery first to initialize it by providing the TrueFix API Key and URL  obtained in the previous step.
+To integrate the function in your application, it is necessery first to initialize it by providing the Skyhook API Key and URL  obtained in the previous step.
 Example:

-          tf_sdk_key = '1234567893858358385skjfhsdhjfsdfkjfhsdkwu238389839834738758sZdRL' # example key obtained from TruePosition
+          skyhook_sdk_key = '1234567893858358385skjfhsdhjfsdfkjfhsdkwu238389839834738758sZdRL' # example key obtained from Skyhook
-          tf_url = 'https://tfdemo-lg.trueposition.com:8443/wps2/location' # example url obtained from TruePosition
+          skyhook_url = 'https://tfdemo-lg.trueposition.com:8443/wps2/location' # example url obtained from Skyhook
-          # instantiate TrueFix class
+          # instantiate Skyhook class
-          truefix = TrueFix(tf_sdk_key, tf_  url)
+          skyhook = Skyhook(skyhook_sdk_key, skyhook_url)

-    When the event with a Wi-Fi scan is available use the "truefix.getlocation()" API as shown below to locate the device:
+    When the event with a Wi-Fi scan is available use the "skyhook.getlocation()" API as shown below to locate the device:

        def event_callback(event):
            try: